 3D printers use digital models to fabricate three dimensional objects one layer at a time.
 The process has been used in engineering and commercial settings for almost 30 years.
 Low cost 3D printers, do-it-yourself kits, and open source software are bringing the technology into broader use.

-The printer uses plant-based, recyclable PLA plastic.
+We primarily use two types of filament: recyclable PLA plastic, and NinjaFlex flexible filament.
 PLA does not contain BPA and no safety concerns have been raised about using it with food.

 Submissions are limited to 3 prints per month, per user, for non-educational and non-medical items.
 Any request beyond the third will be placed in a queue and held until the following month.